Membership FAQ/Policy

 Parents must NOT enter the gymnastic area for any reason.
 (Unless attending Kindergym classes).

-Parents and spectators should not attempt to watch downstairs in the waiting zone, but use upstairs for viewing and seating.
+Parents and spectators should not attempt to watch downstairs in the foyer, but use upstairs for viewing.
 This waiting zone area is an emergency exit thoroughfare, so we appreciate your co-operation in this matter.
-There must be no eating in the waiting zone.
+There must be no eating or consuming any beverages other than water, in the foyer.

 Spectators must not take photos or videos as this contravenes our privacy and child protection policies.
-You will be asked to delete photos and video footage from your phones if staff observe you taking photos and footage.
+You will be asked to delete photos and video footage from your phones if staff observe you taking photos/videos.

 What do they wear?